KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_elder_scrolls.md

 The reader becomes co-author.

-Just like your own book.
+Just like in this book.

 ## The Dragonborn